Maria Friedman: Career

 In 2010, Friedman appeared as a soloist in the BBC Proms tribute to Stephen Sondheim at the Royal Albert Hall, London.
 She sang the role of Mrs. Lovett in Sweeney Todd opposite Bryn Terfel.
 In October 2014, Friedman joined the cast of EastEnders as Elaine Peacock, the mother of established character Linda Carter (Kellie Bright).
 She has since appeared in December 2014 and February to March 2015 to date, before returning for a three-month stint in September 2015.

 Friedman has directed several musicals.
-In 2012 she directed a revival of Sondheim's Merrily We Roll Along, which started at the Menier Chocolate Factory and transferred to the West End at the Harold Pinter Theatre in April to July 2013.
-This production ran at the Huntington Theatre Company, Boston, Massachusetts starting in September 2017, directed by Friedman.
+Having previously appeared as an actor in a 1992 production of Sondheim's Merrily We Roll Along, in 2012 she directed a revival of the musical, which started at the Menier Chocolate Factory and transferred to the West End at the Harold Pinter Theatre in April to July 2013.
+This production of Merrily We Roll Along subsequently ran at the Huntington Theatre Company in Boston, Massachusetts starting in September 2017, directed by Friedman.
+An off-Broadway production of Merrily directed by Friedman based on her Menier Chocolate Factory staging premiered at the New York Theatre Workshop in 2022 and subsequently transferred to Broadway at the Hudson Theatre the following year.
+For her work, she was nominated for a Tony Award for Best Direction of a Musical.
 In 2015, she directed a revival of High Society at The Old Vic Theatre.
 The production was played in the round.
-She directed a revival of Stepping Out in the West End Vaudeville Theatre in 2017.
+She directed a revival of Stepping Out in the West End at the Vaudeville Theatre in 2017.

 Personal life

-Friedman has two sons: Toby Sams-Friedman (b.
-1994) with director and writer Jeremy Sams; and Alfie Friedman (b.
-2002) with cameraman Oleg Poupko.
-She was married to dancer Roland Brine; her boyfriend is Adrian Der Gregorian.
+Friedman has two sons, one with director and writer Jeremy Sams and one with cameraman Oleg Poupko.
+She was married to dancer Roland Brine; her husband is Adrian Der Gregorian.